hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 ```

 You see, nothing fancy so far.
-Now we made the `/search` path available, however hugo will error out on this, because there is no template for this
+Now that the `/search` endpoint is available, it's time to proceed, however hugo will error out on this, because there is no template for this
 type.
 So let's do that next.

 ### Creating the data template

-Because I chose the `type` to be `data` and to use a directory `search` with a file `index.md`, I have to create a directory `data` in
+Because I chose the `type` to be `data` and to use a directory `search` with a file `index.md`, I created a directory `data` in
 [`/content/layouts`](https://gitlab.com/hwdegroot/forsure.dev/tree/master/site/layouts/data/).
 Inside this directory I put the template `single.html`.
 This is the file that hugo expects for a file called `index.md`.
 If you prefer `_index.md`
 make sure to call this file `baseof.html`.
 If you don't want to put the search file inside a directory, but want to add `search.md` to the root of the content
 dir, then call this file `list.html`.
-You get the point.

 Once this is done, you might have to restart your local hugo server, if you are running it locally like me.
-When that is done, you will see an empty page
+When that is done, there will be an empty page
-when you browse `http://localhost/search` (if you are running on localhoist.
-For me it is http://localhost:8888/search).
+when you browse `http://localhost:8888/search` (or whatever port it runs locally).

 But we want this url to show a nice `json` representation of all the pages, because that we can load into [lunr][lunr-js].